wm75/galaxy-hub/content/projects/covid19/data/index.md

 ## Global pango lineage file (`all_pangolin.tsv.gz`)

-A mapping between every analyze sample and PANGO lineage designation.
+A mapping between every analyzed sample and its PANGO lineage designation.

 ## Information about every analysis run

 JSON file, `gx-surveillance.json`, with an up-to-date list of all datasets analyzed so far including URLs to the corresponding Galaxy histories and the TSV datasets.
 The batch key (`0ce66d803a055fef` in the example below) is cross referenced in `gx-all_variants.tsv.gz` and `gs-poisson_stats.tsv.gz` files.
-Each batch entry contains information on samples analyzed (`"samples"`) and their collection dates (`"collection_dates"`) and provides URL for Galaxy histories, consensus sequence (also found in `all_consensus.fasta.gz`) and graphical representation of variation found in this batch `"batch_plot"`.
+Each batch entry contains information on samples analyzed (`"samples"`) and their collection dates (`"collection_dates"`) and provides URLs to Galaxy histories, consensus sequences (also found in `all_consensus.fasta.gz`) and graphical representations of variation found in this batch (`"batch_plot"`).

 ```json
 {